emlid/navio2-docs/docs/common/dev/ros.md

 Then type:

 ```
-pi@navio: ~ $ sudo systemctl start ardupilot
+pi@navio: ~ $ sudo systemctl start arducopter
 ```

-This command launches ArduPilot (one-shot. <sub>```sudo systemctl enable ardupilot```</sub> to make it persistent).
+This command launches ArduPilot (one-shot. <sub>```sudo systemctl enable arducopter```</sub> to make it persistent).
 You'll see your LED blinking.

-In case you make changes in ardupilot while it's working, you should then restart:
+In case you make changes in ArduPilot while it's working, you should then restart:

 ```
-pi@navio: ~ $ sudo systemctl restart ardupilot
+pi@navio: ~ $ sudo systemctl restart arducopter
 ```

 Continue <a href="https://asciinema.org/a/1i915k6h2b0i9sf02mwom7qu8?t=1:14" target="_blank">watching the tutorial</a> for this step.